ancheetah/ancheetah/README.md

 ## Hi, I'm AJ!
 Welcome to my GitHub 👋🏽

-I'm an aspiring front-end developer with a background in astrophysics and passion for art.
-Currently enrolled in the [Nucamp Full Stack Coding Bootcamp](https://www.nucamp.co/bootcamp-overview/full-stack-web-mobile-development) and working on freelance websites on the side.
-Check out what I'm doing on my GitHub Pages [website](https://ancheetah.github.io).
+I'm a front-end developer with a background in astrophysics and passion for art.
+Recently graduated with honors from the [Nucamp Full Stack Coding Bootcamp](https://www.nucamp.co/bootcamp-overview/full-stack-web-mobile-development) and am currently volunteering on open source projects and competing in hackathons.
+Check out my project demos on my GitHub Pages [website](https://ancheetah.github.io).